Our family of six is on the road for two weeks.

 5. Mail home what you don’t need.

 Not using your winter coat in the summer heat wave?
 Bought five books at the indie store?
-It’s usually cheaper and easier to mail your extra stuff home to yourself than to lug it with you and pay to check your bag.
+It’s usually cheaper and easier to mail your extra stuff home to yourself than to lug it with you and pay to check a bag.

 6. Keep every receipt.